gmaresca/angular-mastery-workshop/exercise-backend-communication/README.md

 by [@tomastrajan](https://twitter.com/tomastrajan)

-# Welcome to Exercise #5 - Backend communication
+# Welcome to exercise - Backend communication

 In this exercise were going to work with backend communication